Rolodophone/nea/report/report.md

 TODO fix numbering

 Since writing the rest of my analysis, my idea for the game has changed somewhat.
 This list of objectives is the most complete and up-to-date definition of what my game should be like.
+In addition, I have deliberately left out details on exactly how the controls for movement and combat will work, as this is likely to change many times and I will need to decide this through rapidly iterating between prototyping and testing and asking Rudy for his opinion.

 ### A-level Standard Objectives